abajwa-hw/ambari-nifi-service/README.md

       - Under Properties:
         - Hadoop Configuration Resources: `/etc/hadoop/conf/core-site.xml`
         - Directory: `/tmp`

-    - Connect the two by dragging the circle in the center of GetTwitter box to PutHDFS box and click Add
+  - Connect the two processors:
+    - By dragging the circle in the center of GetTwitter box to PutHDFS box and click Add to add to canvas.

   - Write tweets to Solr
     - Drag procesor to canvas and search for PutSolrContentStream
     - Right click on it > Configure